 Seven years after the outbreak of the war, at age 53, Bocanegra was betrayed and captured by the royal army.
 Though she was tortured, she refused to reveal the names of other insurgents.
 She was killed by firing squad in 1817.
 Up until the moment she died, she mocked the soldiers assigned to kill her.

-Today, there is a monument erected in her honor in the plaza in Pátzcuaro.
+Today, there is a monument erected in her honour in the plaza in Pátzcuaro.
 Additionally, in 1936, the Augustine Convent of Pátzcuaro was remodeled and became the Gertrudis Bocanegra Public Library.
-It is an important cultural center of Pátzcuaro befitting an educated woman who took a definitive stand to defend the liberty of her country.
+It is an important cultural centre of Pátzcuaro befitting an educated woman who took a definitive stand to defend the liberty of her country.